santoadji21/install-terraform-awscli/README.md

-# Installing Aws cli, Ansible and Terraform
+# Installing Aws cli, Ansible and Terraform on Ubuntu

 ## Installation